mucaho/jnetemu/README.md

 Example
 ---------------------
-Here is a short pseudo-code example, the debugging output shows the following characteristics.
-_All of this parameters can be tuned:_
-* Messages get delivered delayed.
-* Messages get delivered out-of-order.
-* Some messages do not get delivered at all.

 The complete, executable test can be found inside __TestWanEmulator.java__.

+Here is a short pseudo-code example:
 ```java
 		// setup the sockets
 		DatagramSocket serverSocket = new DatagramSocket(new InetSocketAddress(...));